PaulApivat/paulapivat/content/post/twitter_analytics/index.md

 My initial guiding question for this post is:

-> Which metric is most strongly related to User Profile Clicks?
+> Which metrics are most strongly correlated with User Profile Clicks?

-You could simply use the `cor.test()` function, which comes with base R, to go one by one between *each* metric and User Profile Click.
-For example, below we calculate the correlation between three pairs of variables, User Profile Clicks and retweets, replies and likes, separately.
+You could simply use the `cor.test()` function, which comes with base R, to go one by one between *each* metric and `User Profile Click`.
+For example, below we calculate the correlation between three pairs of variables, `User Profile Clicks` and `retweets`, `replies` and `likes`, separately.
 After awhile, this can get tedious.

 ```
 cor.test(x = df$`user profile clicks`, y = df$retweets)